What Is A Fractional Operations Manager?

 But don’t get bogged down in the titles.
 The important thing is that you get an operations leader who oversees the everyday work and drives improvement projects.
 All the while acting as a trusted partner in your growth journey.

-And for those looking for more concrete examples of what a fractional operations manager or COO might do, here’s a few common scenarios:
+And for those looking for more concrete examples of what a fractional operations manager might do, here’s a few common scenarios:

 • Build or re-configure your project management system